-7. At all material times UBC owned and operated a university pursuant to the University Act in Vancouver, British Columbia, called "The University of British Columbia" (the "University").
-The

-University includes campuses in Vancouver being the Point Grey campus and Robson Square campus ("Robson Square").

-- 8. Pursuant to the University Act, UBC is mandated to own, manage, administer and control its property, business and affairs in a manner which promotes and carries on the work of a university in all of its branches. - 9.
+- 8. The majority of UBC's Vancouver senate is appointed by the BOG or is elected by faculty, all of whom are appointed by the BOG and work at UBC.
+The balance of the Vancouver senate is elected by students who study at UBC and others. - 9.
+At all material times UBC owned and operated a university pursuant to the University Act near in Vancouver, British Columbia, called "The University of British Columbia" (the "University").
+The University includes campuses in and near Vancouver being the Point Grey campus and Robson Square campus ("Robson Square"). - 10.
+Pursuant to the University Act, UBC is mandated to own, manage, administer and control its property, business and affairs in a manner which promotes and carries on the work of a university in all of its branches. - 11.
 UBC has, throughout its history and at all material times did receive: - a) grants, endowments, assets, money and other funding; and - b) annual operating and capital grants through the Provincial Crown's budget and fiscal plan, and other funding, from the Provincial Crown and His Majesty the King in Right of Canada (the "Federal Crown"), and, on occasion, municipal governments, for the purpose of carrying on the work of a university in all of its branches including the enrollment of undergraduate students in a program of university education (the "University Funding").

-- Through the University Act, the Minister's annual Service Plan, the British Columbia Accountability Framework Standards Manual, UBC's periodic Mandate Letter, UBC's Institutional Accountability Plan and Report, Annual budget letters, the Education Quality Assurance certification program, of which UBC has been certified since 2009, the University Funding, and other governmental programs and policies as shall be proven at the trial of this action (the "Provincial Control Scheme"), UBC is by its very nature part of government or, in the alternative, the Provincial Crown functionally controls the delivery of university education at UBC including, specifically, controlling enrollment, programs and manner of delivering programs, staffing, facilities and operations. - 11.
-The manner and degree of Provincial Crown control over the UBC has fundamentally evolved and increased over the last three decades. - 12.
-Pursuant to the Provincial Control Scheme, UBC is instructed and authorized to perform a governmental objective, statutory scheme and government program, specifically, the work of a university including the delivery of university education and the regulation of freedom of expression by students on university grounds (the "University Program"). - 13.
-As contrasted with other forms of education and training, a "university" education is essentially and inherently defined as including both the freedom of inquiry and the freedom of expression (collectively, the "Educational Freedoms").
+12. Through the University Act, the Minister's annual Service Plan, the British Columbia Accountability Framework Standards Manual, UBC's periodic Mandate Letter, UBC's Institutional Accountability Plan and Report, Annual budget letters, the Education Quality Assurance certification program, of which UBC has been certified since 2009, the University Funding, and other governmental programs and policies as shall be proven at the trial of this action (the "Provincial Control Scheme" which is described in paragraphs 12 to 26 herein), UBC is by its very nature part of government or, in the alternative, the Provincial Crown functionally controls the delivery of university education